A Manager’s Checklist for Employee Check-Ins

 “Can you give me an example…”

 At the End of the Meeting: Summarize

-Before the employee leaves the meeting, spend a few moments to summarize the key discussion points.
-This will help remind employees of any action-items and reinforce any acknowledgement or coaching tips provided.
+Before the employee leaves the meeting, spend a few moments summarizing the key discussion points.
+This will help remind employees of any action items and reinforce any acknowledgment or coaching tips provided.
 Ask the employee if anything was missed and remind them of when the next meeting will be.

 After the Meeting: Document

-This very small but significant step is often skipped and yet can make a big difference.
-Take 2-5 minutes after each meeting to record key discussion points, action-items or feedback.
-This will help kick-start the next meeting and will serve as a useful log when managers are looking at trends in performance.
+This small step is significant and often skipped over, but it can make a big difference.
+Take 2-5 minutes after each meeting to record key discussion points, action items or feedback.
+This will help kick-start the next meeting and serve as a useful log when managers need to review performance trends.
 Keep these notes in a centralized location.
 A performance feedback and journaling tool like emPerform tag can serve this purpose nicely.